 Violent crimes are treated very seriously by Los Angeles and California courts.
 If you’ve been accused of a violent crime, you could be facing extensive fines, marks on your criminal record, and years in jail.
-However, you might be able to avoid a harsh sentence.
+However, you might be able to avoid a harsh sentence for a white-collar crime conviction.

-A violent crimes attorney in Los Angeles can help you with your case.
-If you are charged with a violent crime in L.A., contacting one of our experienced criminal defense attorneys at Simmrin Law Group is your best option.
+A Los Angeles violent crimes lawyer from Simmrin Law Group can help you with your case.
+If you are charged with a violent crime in L.A., contacting one of our experienced criminal defense attorneys is your best option.
 We’re ready to review your case for free.

 What Is Considered a Violent Crime in California?